Are you struggling to prepare a speech on yoga? This article will help you with enough information to develop a short and precise speech on yoga.

 Benefits of Yoga

 Performing yoga provides multiple benefits for individuals.
 There are both physical and mental benefits.
 Regular practice of yoga will help to increase human body muscle strength.
 Performing asanas will remove the unwanted fat deposits around the stomach and waist.
-And also, it will enhance the performance of all our organs, making us stay active 24×7.
+It will also enhance the performance of all our organs, making us stay active 24×7.
 Yoga helps to improve flexibility.
 By performing yoga on a regular basis, individuals can move their body parts in all the possible directions as they wish; their body will no longer resist the flow or cause troubles for their movements.
-The ability to stretch the human body improves the balance of our body, and also it offers multiple physical and mental benefits.
+The ability to stretch the human body improves the balance of our body, and also offers multiple physical and mental benefits.
 Yoga promotes better breathing.
-When we deeply focus on breathing while performing asanas, without our conscious awareness, our control of the process of breathing shifts slowly from the medulla oblongata to the cerebral cortex.
+When we deeply focus on breathing while performing asanas, without our conscious awareness, our control of the process of breathing shifts slowly from the medulla oblongata to the cerebral cortex improves.
 As this shift happens, our mind gets much calmer.
 This is what biologically happens when we focus on breathing while performing yoga.
 As a result, the energy (prana) starts its free flow.
 It breaks all the emotional and physical blockages that our body has and thus frees our body and mind.
-Also it helps to reduce stress, anxiety, depression, and chronic pain.
-It encourages the relaxation of the human mind and the body.
-Many physical postures that we follow while performing yoga are not done only to enhance the flexibility of our body, but it also plays a vital role in relieving tensions and other sorrows.
+Furthermore, it helps to reduce stress, anxiety, depression, and chronic pain.
+It encourages the relaxation of the human mind and body.
+Many physical postures that we follow while performing yoga are not done only to enhance the flexibility of our body, but also plays a vital role in relieving tensions and other sorrows.
 By performing yoga, the human body gets prompted to release hormones called ‘endorphins’.
 Endorphins are the hormones produced by the action of the pituitary gland and central nervous system.
 These hormones can also be called the feel-good hormones — they are our body’s natural pain relievers.
 So it is better to try performing it regularly for a better, peaceful and happy living.

 Short Speech on Types of Yoga